ivalaginja/babycat/_pages/about.md

 who worked with the RMOL team and STScI's Office of Public Outreach (OPO) during the summer of 2019.

 {: .notice--info}
 **The name:** Why "BabyCAT"?
-The workhorse project of the RMOL team is the HiCAT testbed - the "High-contrast imager for Complex
+The workhorse project of the RMOL team is the [HiCAT testbed](https://ui.adsabs.harvard.edu/abs/2024arXiv240912931S/abstract) - the
-Aperture Telescopes" testbed.
+"High-contrast imager for Complex Aperture Telescopes" testbed.
 Since the demo coronagraph was supposed to illustrate a mini version of HiCAT, the name "BabyCAT" seemed immediately evident.

+The second demo bench, BabyCAT 2.0, was also assembled at the Makidon lab and later delivered to ExEP at JPL.
+Its upgraded design is the one that is presented on this website.

 ## Where This Setup Is Used